ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$DeleteAvailabilityRequestAvailabilityId = 56; // int | Availability Id to be deleted
+$DeleteAvailabilityRequestAvailabilityId = 56; // int | The ID of the availability or unavailability.
-$DeleteAvailabilityRequestTest = true; // bool | The test flag
+$DeleteAvailabilityRequestTest = true; // bool | When `true`, indicates that this is a test request and no data is deleted from the subscriber’s database.
+When `false`, the record will be deleted.
+Default: **false**

 try {
     $apiInstance->appointmentDeleteAvailability($DeleteAvailabilityRequestAvailabilityId, $DeleteAvailabilityRequestTest);